Web Design

 Use a Mobile-friendly Hamburger Menu to Conserve Space On Smaller Screens

-Known for its three horizontal lines, the SaaS hamburger menu collapses the menu items into a compact icon that users can expand by clicking or tapping.
+Known for its three horizontal lines, the SaaS hamburger mobile menu collapses the menu items into a compact icon that users can expand by clicking or tapping.
 Thanks to that, it saves screen space while giving access to all menu options.
 Plus, users can easily access the menu without unnecessary clutter, ensuring steady navigation.

 Tip #5.
 Employ Microinteractions to Provide Subtle and Effective Feedback